16 Types of Ceilings to Elevate & Enhance Your Space

 The vaulted ceiling also features two slopes that begin from the walls and join together.
 However, they are different from cathedral ceilings as the slopes need not be symmetrical.

 Vaulted ceilings can feature uneven slopes that need not necessarily meet in the center most point of the room.
+Expect to use an extended rod to help you change the bulbs in whatever types of ceiling lights you install unless they dangle down quite a bit.

 Just like cathedral ceilings, vaulted ceilings also lend a more spacious and airy feel to your room.
 Vaulted ceilings are great for attics and bedrooms on the first floor.
 However, you need a high enough ceiling to pull off this style.